Leonarda Cianciulli

-Leonarda Cianciulli (14 April 1894 – 15 October 1970) was an Italian serial killer.
+Leonarda Cianciulli (14 April 1894 – 15 October 1970) was an Italian serial killer and cannibal.
 Better known as the Soap-Maker of Correggio (Italian: la Saponificatrice di Correggio), she murdered three women in the town of Correggio, Reggio Emilia, in 1939 and 1940, and turned their bodies into soap (using caustic soda) and teacakes.

 Early life

 Leonarda Cianciulli was born in Montella, Avellino, in what was then the Kingdom of Italy.
 She attempted suicide twice in her youth.
 In 1917, Cianciulli married a registry office clerk, Raffaele Pansardi.
 Her mother did not approve of the marriage, as she had planned to marry her to another man.
 Cianciulli later claimed that on this occasion her mother had cursed them.
 In 1921, the couple moved to Pansardi's native town of Lauria, Potenza, where Cianciulli was sentenced and imprisoned for fraud in 1927.
 When released, the couple moved to Lacedonia, Avellino.
 After their home was destroyed in the 1930 Irpinia earthquake, they moved once more to Correggio, Reggio Emilia, where Cianciulli opened a small shop.
 She was very popular and well-respected within her neighbourhood.

 Cianciulli had seventeen pregnancies during her marriage but lost three of the children to miscarriage.
 Ten more died in their youth.
 Consequently, Cianciulli was heavily protective of the four surviving children.
 Her fears were fuelled by a warning she had received some time earlier from a fortune teller, who said that she would marry and have children, but that all of the children would die young.
 Reportedly, Cianciulli also visited a Romani who practised palm reading, and who told her, "In your right hand I see prison, in your left a criminal asylum".